fitandfine/raspberrypi_homelab/README.md

 ![Copy public key to the Pi](screenshots/4.png)
 ### Step 3: Test the Key-Based Login (Laptop)

 Now, attempt to connect to the Raspberry Pi using same ssh command.
-This will prompt you for yout laptop's password once.
+This will prompt you for yout laptop's password once citing the key is locked.
 Then it will not prompt for it till you log out or reboot the laptop.

 ```bash
 # Command: Connect using the new key file.